Wabinab/xenoblade-chronicles-2/src/15_history.md

 "A female Blade from Indol..."
 Malos tried to recall.

-"**Jin!**" Mikhail tried to spike his memory.
-After all, they were the only ones back then there. "**It's Haze!
+"**Jin!**" Mikhail knew her.
+And Jin knew her. "**It's Haze!
 No doubt about it!**" Jin looked away. "**Jin?**"

-"Mikhail, how goes the work on the Marsanes?" such change of topic.
+"Mikhail, how goes the work on the Marsanes?"
+Such change of topic.

 "Oh, that's no problem.{{footnote: Lora was frozen on the ice behind him.}} **It'll take a little longer than I thought**, but we'll get there."

 "And Akhos, where is the Aegis right now?"

-He checked the panel that replaced Obrona's capacity to track some specific bandwidth he'd kept remembered, answered, "Near the Leftherian Archipelago.
+He checked the panel that replaced Obrona's capacity to track some specific bandwidth he'd kept in memory, answered, "Near the Leftherian Archipelago.
 She's on the move, _maybe on a ship._"

 "Maybe... _they're heading for Indol._" Jin suggested.

-"_Hmmm?_ Where?"
+"_Hmmm?_ Where..."
 Jin was walking away when Mikhail wondered.

-He answered without him fully asking the question, knew already from the start.
-"Temperantia.
+He knew what he wanted to know, immediately answered before he finished his sentence, "Temperantia.
 To buy us some time."

 Patroka, somewhat calmed down, "What about- the Aegis?
 If _that man_ gets into **her** head..."

 "Not happening."
 Malos knew his Driver all too well.
-Why would he had awoken him than her if he could from the very start? "_That's not how Mythra works._"
+Else, he would've awaken Mythra 500 years ago if he wanted her. "_That's not how Mythra works._"

 Jin agreed, added, "In fact, she'll be a big help to us.
 After all, **only** an Aegis- can open up the path- to the World Tree. **Malos**, there's a lot of work to be done on what we got from the Guild. **You guys**, stay here- and help Mikhail.
 I'll go to Temperantia.
 Alone." he instructed therefore.